g411matt/CookingMaster/README.md

 Would probably want to set up ScriptableObjects to hold a lot of the adjustable data, like score values, times, order recipes, etc.

 The input system would need proper building with rebindable keys and gamepad support

+Needs audio cues for interactions

+Went with 2d physics for the prototype, but depending on design decisions might need to change to 3d, would be best to get that decided earlier in development

+No camera movement presently, may be fine even in the final product or may want to add either auto or manual control depending on level size and structure

+Would probably consider additional prep methods besides the cutting board and means to create variety between rounds, i.e. different kitchens, different ingredient availability, different recipes